viv-liu/microsoft-graph-docs/CONTRIBUTING.md

 Thank you for your interest in the Microsoft Graph documentation!
 The documentation is open source and anyone can contribute and help make the docs better and more comprehensive.
 Here are a few ways you can help out with this repo.

-* Fix bugs, grammar, or typos you find in the docs.
+* Fix bugs, grammar, or typos you find in the docs and submit a pull request.
-* Fix issues other people have logged in the [issues][] list.
+* Fix open issues on our backlog from the [issues][] list by submitting a pull request.
 * Report doc bugs by creating new [issues][].
 * Request new documentation by describing what is needed in new [issues][].

 ## Doc repo structure

 Before you contribute to the documentation, you'll need to understand how the repo folders are structured.

 The docs are split into two main sections: concepts, and API reference.
 There are two main folders that contain these docs.
 The API reference is further split into beta and v1.0 sections.
 You can see this breakout on the web site as well.